alfonsof/azure-java-examples/README.md

 **Compute - Azure Virtual Machines:**

 * [azurevm](/azurevm) - Azure Virtual Machines: Example of how to handle Azure Virtual Machines.
+It uses Azure Management Libraries for Java.

 **Storage - Azure Blob Storage:**

 * [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create: Example of how to handle Azure Blob Storage and create a new Blob Storage container in an Azure storage account.
+It uses Azure SDKs for Java.
 * [azureblobstoragedelete](/azureblobstoragedelete) - Azure Blob Storage Delete: Example of how to handle Azure Blob Storage and delete a Blob Storage container in an Azure storage account.
+It uses Azure SDKs for Java.
 * [azureblobstoragelist](/azureblobstoragelist) - Azure Blob Storage List: Example of how to handle Azure Blob Storage and list the blobs in a Blob Storage container in an Azure storage account.
+It uses Azure SDKs for Java.
 * [azureblobstoragelistall](/azureblobstoragelistall) - Azure Blob Storage List All: Example of how to handle Azure Blob Storage and list the blobs in all Blob Storage containers in an Azure storage account.
+It uses Azure SDKs for Java.
 * [azureblobstorageupload](/azureblobstorageupload) - Azure Blob Storage Upload: Example of how to handle Azure Blob Storage and upload a local file to a Blob Storage container in an Azure storage account.
+It uses Azure SDKs for Java.
 * [azureblobstoragedownload](/azureblobstoragedownload) - Azure Blob Storage Download: Example of how to handle Azure Blob Storage and download a Blob from a Blob Storage container in an Azure storage account.
+It uses Azure SDKs for Java.
 * [azureblobstoragecopy](/azureblobstoragecopy) - Azure Blob Storage Copy: Example of how to handle Azure Blob Storage and copy a Blob from a Blob Storage container to another Blob Storage container in an Azure storage account.
+It uses Azure SDKs for Java.
 * [azureblobstoragemove](/azureblobstoragemove) - Azure Blob Storage Move: Example of how to handle Azure Blob Storage and move a Blob from a Blob Storage container to another Blob Storage container in an Azure storage account.
+It uses Azure SDKs for Java.

 ## License